-Today, we’re excited to announce our second Brink fellow.
-Martin Zumsande will be joining Brink in our London office from December 2021 to work full time on open source Bitcoin protocol development.
-Martin’s fellowship is generously supported by Gemini.
+Today, we’re excited to award a grant to Martin Zumsande to work on open source Bitcoin protocol development.
+Martin’s grant is generously supported by Gemini.

 About Martin